Hollingworth: Early history

 An ancient pagan religious site known as Wedneshough Green was in Hollingworth.
 A grassy knoll opposite the Gunn Inn was anciently called Wedenshaw or Woden's Hawe after the pagan god Woden.
 The region was populated by Celts, the Pecsaetans a southern branch of the Brigantes.
 The group became a distinct ethnic tribe in the Mercian Kingdom of the West Angles.
 The tribes living in the Longdendale valley were pagans until around 627AD when the surrounding districts started converting to Christianity.

 Hollingworth was in the ancient Hundred of Hamestan before 1000 AD which is believed to be the ancient boundaries of the Pecsaetan tribesmen.
-After the Norman conquest in 1086, the Hundred of Hamestan was redefined and renamed the Hundred of Macclesfield.
+After the Norman conquest in 1086, the Hundred of Hamestan was redefined and renamed the Macclesfield Hundred.

 Manor

 Hollingworth was an ancient manor governed by a local lord.
 Members of a single family, the Hollingworths, were lords of the manor for more than 700 years.
 In this part of Cheshire, local lords assumed the name of their manor as their surname.
 Some were granted arms by the Earl of Chester.
 The family's ancient arms are three holly leaves.

 In 1059 when the Saxons ruled Cheshire, Hollingworth was held by a freeman who owed his rights to his senior lord; Edwin the Earl of Chester.
 Edwin was the chief lord of all the manors in the Hamestan Hundred.
 He leased the manor of Hollingworth to a freeman and his descendants for an annual rent and military service.
 In 1059, Hollingworth had 30 acres of productive farmland.
 The Saxon freeman in possession of the manor was removed sometime before 1086 by the Normans.

 After the Norman conquest of England, Earl Edwin's lands were forfeited.
 The Domesday Book in 1086 shows that Hollingworth manor was barren and worthless.
 Paul Howson and William Booth wrote that 'No population is recorded for the area covered by the later forest of Macclesfield or the Lordship of Longdendale ...'.
 The Lordship of Longdendale was a term that came into common use around 1359, to describe a parcel of manors which includes Hollingworth.
 The wholesale ejectment of the Saxons from manors in Longdendale appears to have specific to those lands under the control of Hugh Lupus, Earl of Chester.
 He replaced the Saxon freeman on the Cheshire side of Longdendale with Normans and Saxon farmers under the control of a local Saxon chieftain called Wulfric (pronounced Uluric).
 On the Derbyshire side of Longdendale, which was controlled by the king, many ancient Saxon families remained in control of their lands.